 Our experience in delivering online/distance learning

 - Our undergraduate courses and selected postgraduate courses are offered via distance learning, complete with videos of face-to-face lectures and full lecture notes.

-- The same undergraduate courses are also offered via online / distance learning, supported by video streaming of the face-to-face lectures and digital lecture notes.
-Students can study from overseas, or if they can travel to London, can also take part in face-to-face lectures and practicals.
-It is common for students based in the UK to study through a mix of face-to-face and distance learning, facilitating flexibility.
+- Students can study from overseas, or if they can travel to London, they can also take part in lectures and practicals.
+It is common for students based in the UK to study through a mix of face-to-face and distance learning.

 Our academics' research spans the earth and its solar system